mikiec84/eventFeedbackClassifier/README.md

 ![alt-tag](https://github.com/shyampurk/eventFeedbackClassifier/blob/master/screenshots/watson_classifier/watsonAPIstep9.png)

-### PubNub Functions (Previously Called BLOCKS)

-Refer to this [README file](functions/README.md).
-Pay attention to Step 10 in block creation.
-This is where you will use the username and password from step 6 above.

-### Training Data
+## Train NLC to differentiate the feedback comments

+For this application scenarion ( feedback about an event) we have created a small training set.
 The training data to feed the Watson Natural Lanuage Classifer has to be in a particular format which you will find [here](https://console.bluemix.net/docs/services/natural-language-classifier/using-your-data.html#using-your-own-data).

-And to get the training data for this sample download [this file](trainingData/nlcWatson.csv).
+You can access the training set for this demo here in [this file](trainingData/nlcWatson.csv).

-## Execution
+Follow the steps below to train the NLC service with the above training set.

+## Setup PubNub Functions to handle client requests

+The PubNub Functions is a microService framework that can be deployed in minutes.
+It is part of the [PubNub Data Stream Network](http://www.pubnub.com).
+It orchestrates between the user requests and calls to the NLC service to return the feedback classification for every request.

+Refer to this [README file](functions/README.md) to configure your PubNub Functions instance.

+Note : Pay attention to Step 10 in block creation.
+This is where you will use the username and password that was generated in step 6 under section "Setup IBM Watson Natural Language Classifier Service" above.

+## Test the demo with client web application

 Assuming that both the Watson Natural Language Classifer and PubNub Fucntion are set up correctly and are running, make the following changes in the code.